jcorbin/pchepa/build_guide.md

   - fans and filters cost around $58
   - mechanical hardware and electronics cost around $18 per unit (pwm controller, usb pd trigger, various wires, metric bolts and heatset inserts)
-  - portable costs another $39.31 for a usb battery bank, patch cable, and carrying strap
+  - portable costs another $19.29 for a power supply, its batteries, and carrying strap

 **NOTE** due to most electronic and mechanical parts coming in kits/packs, you'll likely spend more up front, and then have a lot of spare parts on hand.